olaoluwaidowu/Investigate-No-show-Appointments/README.md

 ## Summary of Findings

-> Adult group kept appointments more that other age groups
+> Adult group kept appointments more that other age groups.

 > There is no significant difference between those who have scholarship and those who don't.
 Having a scholarship for appointments may not affect patient's decision to show up for appointment.